graphhopper/graphhopper/docs/core/technical.md

 See issue [#116](https://github.com/graphhopper/graphhopper/issues/116) for the progress of this feature.

-In order to traverse the _LevelGraph_ like a normal _Graph_ one needs to hide the shortcuts, which is done automatically for you if you call graph.getOriginalGraph().
+In order to traverse the _LevelGraph_ like a normal _Graph_ one needs to hide the shortcuts, which is done automatically for you if you call graph.getBaseGraph().
 This is necessary in a _LocationIndex_ and partially in the _Path_ class in order to identify how many streets leave a junction or similar.
 See #116 for more information.